Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City created a program to partially reimburse homeowners with oak wilt abatement expenses.

 The City is encouraging residents to donate to the Oak Wilt Fund at First United Bank to help residents offset some of the oak wilt abatement costs.
 If oak wilt spreads throughout the City, it will affect our beautiful trees and property values.

 There are education materials on the City website and at City Hall to help with identifying oak wilt and some precautions you can take to avoid oak wilt damage.

-The City will need to fund the installation of wastewater lines upfront, but each developer or new business owner along F.M.
-2252 will pay for their connection and pump.
+The City is funding the upfront cost of the Sewer Line Project with the reserves from the General Fund.
+Each developer or new business owner along F.M.
+2252 will pay for their connection and pump to the sewer line.
 The Impact Fee Committee has recommended that the Impact Fee be set at $5,689.00 per service unit for Wastewater.